Alternatives to short-term business loans

 SBA loans

-The SBA offers several different loan programs.
+The SBA offers several loan programs.
 The two most popular types of long-term SBA loans are the 7(a) and 504.

 For 7(a) loans, terms depend on how you use the loan and other factors.
 The maximum term for equipment, inventory and working capital loans is 10 years, while real estate loans go up to 25 years.
+The SBA also offers lines of credit as part of the 7(a) program.
+These work the same as lines of credit offered by banks and other lenders, but they are backed by the SBA, just like its term loans.
+This means potentially lower rates — but a much more competitive application process.

 The 504 loan program has repayment terms of 10, 20 or 25 years.
 These loans can be used to buy buildings or land, build new facilities or purchase long-term machinery and equipment.

-- The SBA has approved 45,787 7(a) loans vs. 4,954 504 loans
+- The SBA approved 57,362 7(a) loans vs. 5,924 504 loans.

-- The average loan size is $474,089 for the SBA 7(a) loan vs. $1,073,732 for the 504 loan
+- The average loan size is $479,685 for the SBA 7(a) loan vs. $1,083,622 for the 504 loan.

-- Most 7(a) loans (27.2%) are for $50,000 or less
+- Most 7(a) loans (27%) are for $50,000 or less.

-- Most 504 loans (48.4%) are between $500,000 and $2 million
+- Most 504 loans (48.1%) are between $500,000 and $2 million.

-- 82.9% of SBA 7(a) loans and 82.7% of 504 loans are approved for urban areas
+- 83.1% of SBA 7(a) loans and 82.5% of 504 loans are approved for urban areas.

-- Most SBA 7(a) loans (53.5%) and 504 loans (79.8%) go to businesses more than two years old
+- Most SBA 7(a) loans (53.1%) and 504 loans (79.6%) go to businesses more than two years old.

 Alternative business loans

 There are many different types of business loans available from alternative lenders.
-If you’re having trouble getting a loan or want to consider alternatives, look into options such as:

 - Crowdfunding: An option for raising money from community members and supporters, sometimes in exchange for a reward or equity.